Vegan San Francisco Guide to the Best Plant-Based Restaurants

 Loving Hut

 This worldwide vegan restaurant chain with over 200 locations has one independent outpost that calls San Francisco home.
-The extensive menu run the gamut from Vietnamese to Chinese, with a dose of classic American fare in the mix.
+The extensive menu runs the gamut from Vietnamese to Chinese, with a dose of classic American fare in the mix.
 Spoon into steaming bowls of vegan pho while your dining companions dig into pesto noodles.
 Even for the indecisive diner, you really can have it all!

 Next Level Burger / Next Level Clucker